 Check SD Card in Disk Management

+If the SD card is not showing up in File Explorer, it may not have been assigned a drive letter.
 Let’s open Disk Management, and check whether there is a drive letter assigned for the card.
-If not then add or Change your SD card drive letter following the steps below.
+If not then add or Change your SD card drive letter by following the steps below.

 - Press Windows key + R, type diskmgmt.msc and click ok,

 - This will open the Windows disk management utility where you can view and manage the disk drives installed on your computer.